Echo327/Personal_Notes/agile/agile.md

     *There are many ways to accomplish something, hence the need for abstraction in user stories.
 For example, 2*2 = 4, 3*3=9 or 2^2 = 4 3^2 = 9 , but also 2+1^1+0 = 4 or 3+2^2+1 = 9.*

 ### Method-Specific Principles
+* **Everything not adding value to the customer is considered waste** [Lean] This includes: unnecessary code, unnecessary functionality, delay in progress, unclear requirements, insufficient testing, avoidable process repetition, bureaucracy, slow internal communication, partially done coding, waiting for other activities/team/processes, defects/lower quality, managerial overhead, ...

+*Value stream mapping: strategy to recognize waste.
+Eliminate it iteratively*

+* **Amplify learning** [Lean]
+  * Run tests as soon as the code is written to prevent accumulation of defects
+  * Try different ideas by writing, testing code, and building instead of added documentation or planning
+  * Get user input, for example by providing screenshots of the product in development or setting up feedback sessions with customers
+  * Enforce short iteration cycles, each including refactoring and integration testing.
+This maintains a steady supply of feedback as we go

+> Multiple design approach [Lean]: assigning the sale problem to different teams, in parallel (*comment: and this is not wasteful!?*)

+* **Decide as late as possible** [Lean]
+  * Keep decisions pending until they can be made on facts (customer needs/feedback) instead of assuming, as much as possible
+  * The more complex a system is, the more if can be able to adapt and change to need
+  * Use iterative approaches to adapt to changes and correct mistakes.
+This reduces cost quite a bit by avoiding to have to correct mistakes after release
+  * Planning should be used to concentrate on different options, adapting to the current situation, and clearing up confusions by establishing patterns so they can be adressed quickly and effectively

+* **Focus** [Crystal]
+In order to ensure continuous progress, focus on an individual task instead of getting scattered amongst multiple tasks.
+Avoid interruptions as much as possible when focusing on one task.
+Avoid switching projects or (big?) tasks too rapidly (at least 2 days before switching)

+Clearly define and prioritise goals so the project can advance in the asme direction smoothly

+* **Deliver as fast as possible** [Lean, SCRUM]
+> It is not the biggest that survives, but the fastest.
+[Poppendieck]

+The sooner the end product is delivered, the quicker feed back is received and incorporated in the next iteration.
+For software, the Just-In-Time production ideology means presenting the needed result and letting the team organise itself to obtain it in a specific iteration.

+> This is not always true, for example VisiCalc opened up the market for spreadsheets only to get dwarfed by bigger companies right after.

+* **Minimise dependencies** [SCRUM]
+"Scrum asserts that it is possible to remove dependencies between user stories, so that at any point any user story can be selected from a queue according to the proper criteria (maximising business value)"

+*In reality, the complexity of a software can easily make it such that the various features are so intricately intertwined that it's difficult to remove anything without everything else crumbling down*

+* **Adding features** [*Zave*]
+"
+In telecommunication software, feature interactions are a notorious source of runaway complexity, bugs, cost and schedule overruns, and unfortunate user experiences.

+Bob has "call-forwarding" enabled and is forwarding calls to Carol.
+Carol has "do-not-disturb".
+Alice calls Bob, the call is forwarded to Carol, and Carol's phone rings because "do-not-disturb" is not applied to a forwarded call.

+Alice calls a sales group.
+A feature for the sales group selects Bob as a sales representative on duty, and forwards the call to Bob.
+Bob's cellphone is off, so his personal Voice Mail answers the call and offers to take a message.

+(...more examples...)
+"

+**Imagined User Stories** [Bertrand Meyer, ETHx course on EDX] corresponding to previous example:
+> As an executive, I want a redirection option so that is my hpone is busy the call is redirected to my secretary
+> As a systems configurator, I want to be able to specify various priorities for "busy" actions
+> As a salesperson, I want to make sure that is a prospect calls while I am in a conversation, the conversation is interrupted so that I can take the call immediately
+> As a considerate correspondent, I want to make sure that if a call comes while my phone is busy I get to the option of calling back as soon as the current call is over

+* **Personal Safety** [Crystal]
+  * Encourage free expression of ideas
+  * Do not ridicule anyone because of a question or suggestion
+  * Build trust within the team

+* **Humanity** [XP]
+Recognise that software is developed by people

+Offer developers what they expect: saftey, accomplishment, belonging, growth, intimacy

 ## Roles